FC Kolhapur City

 in IWL 2019–20 against Baroda FA under head coach Muzamil Mahmood.

 History

 The club was launched in October 2018, with the aim of playing in U13, U15, and U18 national leagues.

 In 2019–20 season, after winning qualifiers for Maharashtra zone, the club participated in Indian Women's League.

 Crest

 In the crest of FC Kolhapur City, a gaur is present, which represents strength and courage.

 Stadium

-FC Kolhapur City plays their home matches in Rajarshi Shahu Stadium in Kolhapur, Maharashtra.
+FC Kolhapur City plays their home matches in Chhatrapati Shahu Stadium in Kolhapur, Maharashtra.

 Journey in IWL

 Kolhapur City got their first win after defeating Baroda FA and finished 4th in group A with 4 points.